-When Elizabeth was born she spent a week in the hospital due to some complications after birth.
-Her mother Stacey remembers commenting on how much Elizabeth slept, so much so that she was actually worried it was too much!
+When Elizabeth (6 months) was born she spent a week in the hospital due to some complications after birth.
+Her mother Stacey remembers commenting on how much Elizabeth slept... she was actually worried it was too much!

-So, she began researching online.
-This is how she came across Little Ones; it popped up on her Facebook page one night just as she had finished the battle of getting Elizabeth to sleep.
-The answer was so simple; Elizabeth was sleeping all day, then it got to 5pm and she wanted and needed some awake time but then Stacey was letting her stay up far too long and she was ending up overtired!
-They were stuck in a vicious cycle of under and overtiredness.
+Elizabeth was sleeping all day, then when it got to 5pm, she wanted and needed some awake time but then Stacey was letting her stay up far too long, so she was ending up overtired!
+They were stuck in a vicious cycle of under and over tiredness.

 "I couldn't believe it!
 We got to eat dinner and spend some time together and even watch TV!"

-After her feeds in the night Elizabeth went straight back to sleep quickly.
+After her feeds in the night, Elizabeth also went straight back to sleep quickly.

-At around 3 months old Elizabeth began showing signs that she was ready to self-settle.
+At around 3 months old, Elizabeth began showing signs that she was ready to self-settle.
 Each time Stacey placed her down for a nap or bedtime she gave her the chance to settle herself to sleep.
-Sometimes Elizabeth managed, sometimes she would need a little help.
-As the days went on she became more and more consistent until she was fully self-settling for every nap and bedtime.
+Sometimes she managed, sometimes she would need a little help, but as the days went on Elizabeth became more and more consistent, until she was fully self-settling for every nap and bedtime.

 "If it wasn’t for the Program and the maximum awake times I don’t think this would have been anywhere near as easy.
 Knowing exactly when Elizabeth was tired enough to sleep was giving her the best chance to self-settle."

+Elizabeth is now 6 months old and has slept through the night since she was 3.5 months old.
 Stacey says she and her husband are the envy of all of their friends with children!
-Elizabeth is now 6 months old and has slept through the night since she was 3.5 months old.
-Everybody comments on what a happy, content baby Elizabeth is, even strangers when out and about.
+And everybody comments on what a happy, content baby Elizabeth is, even strangers when out and about.
 Stacey knows this is because her baby is so well rested and getting all of her sleep needs met.

 "Do I think we would be in this position without the Program?
 No way!
 Elizabeth would have been so used to being rocked, patted and fed to sleep that I would be constantly up overnight resettling her.
 Don’t get me wrong, I know we will have more hurdles in the future, further regressions and leaps, but I know I can always open my Program or ask in the support group and I’ll find some answers and guidance."